Rique-Yazzie/cs386-a1/reports/report 7.md

 ## 3. Next Steps

 - Mark will try to get the server hardware to enable the team to have backend access
-- Rique and Melvin will get seperate webpages to display data (heroes, stats, etc.).
+- Rique and Melvin will continue to work on separate html files to display data gathered (heroes, stats, etc.).
 - Chris will work on getting a local Django backend.
 Once the server is secured, he'll port over the local backend.